cpbotha/cpbotha.github.io/content/posts/2005-06-02-gmail-favour.md

   - gmail

 ---
-If you feel like doing me a favour and you have a gmail account, login, click on &#8220;Help&#8221; at the top right, then click on &#8220;Contact Us&#8221; on the left and then on &#8220;Suggest a feature&#8221;.
-You could also just go directly to <https://services.google.com/inquiry/gmail_suggest/> of course.
+If you feel like doing me a favour and you have a gmail account, login, click on “Help” at the top right, then click on “Contact Us” on the left and then on “Suggest a feature”.
+You could also just go directly to <https: gmail_suggest="" inquiry="" services.google.com=""></https:> of course.

-Now check the &#8220;Customize &#8216;From:&#8217; address/create an account alias&#8221; box, fill in your email address at the bottom and click on &#8220;Submit&#8221;.
+Now check the “Customize ‘From:’ address/create an account alias” box, fill in your email address at the bottom and click on “Submit”.

-Maybe YOU are destined to be the user that breaks the Camel&#8217;s back, or something.
+Maybe YOU are destined to be the user that breaks the Camel’s back, or something.